 Highlights.
-The United States is home to an estimated 1,150 malls; some sources project that by 2032, there may be as few as 150 malls still in operation.
+The United States is home to an estimated 1,200 malls; projections indicate that by 2028, there may be as few as 900 malls still in operation.

 • Projections indicate that up to 87% of large shopping malls may close over 10 years.